BubbleCow/bubblecow-documentation/Marketing/Education/Strategy and Outline.md

 - Create remarkable books.
 - Don't play by the publishers rules, you will lose.

+**Plain Text**
+It is all too easy to get caught up in using the 'latest' or 'best' software.
+This is a trap.
+When you write using software from a third party, you are tried into their format.
+In order to future-proof your writing is it always best to write in plain text, this is a format that will always be accessible.
+It is also advised that you use markdown.

+**Text and Publishing Separated**

+they should be speetare
+writing in plain text
+pulbihsined based on deleivery system all systemn allow conversion from master plain text to proporotiry software
 ## Message

 - This is the message Rebecca Barr is presenting.
 She charges £497 for a one year engagment.
 I don't fully agree but she knows her market and there is certainly some value here: